 - Cuisine: American

-Keywords: waffle, waffle recipe, classic waffles, homemade waffles, how to make waffles, best waffle recipe,
+Keywords: easy waffles, waffle recipe, classic waffles, homemade waffles, how to make waffles, best waffle recipe, crispy waffle recipe, plain waffle recipe

 Looking for more classic waffle recipes?